 performed.
 You can access this file using your file manager, or pressing 'L'

 key in cdw window.
 Read this file for any hints if you experience any problems.

 There are still some bugs related to memory management.

-running cdw on other configurations may produce some platform-specific
+on other platforms may produce some platform-specific bugs.
+Currently

 cdw still fails to detect some problems reported by wodim/cdrecord

 mkisofs/genisoimage or growisofs, although things have improved in

 latest few versions.
 Support for xorriso is brand new, so there is a lot